noisecode3/veganparadise/README.md

 ## Getting Started

 1. Run docker with output to terminal: `docker-compose up`
-2. Take down server: `docker-compose down -v`
+2. Take down server: `docker-compose down -v` on another terminal or use ctrl+C
 3. Run with more then one server `docker-compose up -d --scale api=3`

 ## Entering mysql server